10-Q 1 aap-20241005.htm 10-Q aap-20241005

 (4) The expected dividend yield is calculated based on our expected quarterly dividend and the three month average stock price as of the grant date.

-The total income tax benefit related to share-based compensation expense for the twelve and twenty-eight weeks ended July 13, 2024 was $2.7 million and $6.6 million.
-As of July 13, 2024, there was $100.3 million of unrecognized compensation expense related to all share-based awards that is expected to be recognized over a weighted-average period of 1.7 years.
+The total income tax benefit related to share-based compensation expense for the twelve and forty weeks ended October 5, 2024 was $2.4 million and $8.4 million.
+As of October 5, 2024, there was $85.4 million of unrecognized compensation expense related to all share-based awards that is expected to be recognized over a weighted-average period of 1.6 years.

 The Company maintains supply chain financing agreements with third-party financial institutions to provide the Company’s suppliers with enhanced receivables options.
 Through these agreements, the Company’s suppliers, at their sole discretion, may elect to sell their receivables due from the Company to the third-party financial institution at terms negotiated between the supplier and the third-party financial institution.
 The Company does not provide any guarantees to any third party in connection with these financing arrangements.
 The Company’s obligations to suppliers, including amounts due and scheduled payment terms, are not impacted, and no assets are pledged under the agreements.
-All outstanding amounts due to third-party financial institutions related to suppliers participating in such financing arrangements are recorded within accounts payable and represent obligations outstanding under these supplier finance programs for invoices that were confirmed as valid and owed to the third-party financial institutions in the Company’s condensed consolidated balance sheets.
-As of July 13, 2024, and December 30, 2023, $3.2 billion and $3.4 billion of the Company’s accounts payable were to suppliers participating in these financing arrangements.
+All outstanding amounts due to third-party financial institutions related to suppliers participating in such financing arrangements are recorded within accounts payable and represent obligations outstanding under these supplier finance programs for invoices that were confirmed as valid and owed to the third-party financial institutions in the Company’s Condensed Consolidated Balance Sheets.
+As of October 5, 2024, and December 30, 2023, $3.26 billion and $3.36 billion of the Company’s accounts payable were to suppliers participating in these financing arrangements.

-As discussed in Note 1, the Company made corrections to the consolidated financial statements for periods ended December 31, 2022, January 1, 2022, and the quarterly periods of 2023.
+As discussed in Note 1.
+Basis of Presentation, the Company made corrections to the consolidated financial statements for periods ended December 31, 2022, January 1, 2022, and the quarterly periods of 2023.
 A summary of the corrections related to prior periods presented are as follows (tables may not foot or cross foot due to rounding):

 Condensed Consolidated Statement of Operations